E. du Perron

 Charles Edgar du Perron, more commonly known as E. du Perron, was a Dutch poet and author.
-He is best known for his literary acclaimed masterpiece Land van herkomst (Country of origin) of 1935.
+He is best known for his literary acclaimed masterpiece Het Land van herkomst (Country of origin) of 1935.
 Together with Menno ter Braak and Maurice Roelants he founded the short-lived but influential literary magazine Forum in 1932.

 Biography

 Charles Edgar ('Eddy') du Perron was born in Meester Cornelis, Batavia, on 2 November 1899, the only son of Charles Emile du Perron and Maria Mina Madeline Bédier de Prairie; wealthy parents of French descent, whose families had been well integrated into the colonial aristocracy of the Dutch East Indies for generations.
 The bloodline can be traced back to Jean Roch du Perron (born in Bulhon, Auvergne, France in 1756 – died in Batavia, Dutch East Indies in 1808).
 Though a failure in school, the wealth of his parents guaranteed the young Du Perron a comfortable childhood.
 In an effort to overcome a neurasthenic condition, he took boxing and fencing lessons, and combined his image as a man of action with his writing talent by joining a Batavia-based newspaper.

 In 1921, after selling most of their vast land holdings, the Du Perron family moved to Europe and took their son along.
 They settled in Belgium, in a countryside castle in Gistoux.
 Fleeing the company of his parents, Du Perron sought refuge in Montmartre, where he stayed for most of 1922 and mingled with the literary and artistic crowds - among them French author Pascal Pia, whom he befriended.
 Influenced by Pia and his bohemian friends, Du Perron wrote a small volume of satires in French, published under the title Manuscrit trouvé dans une poche.
 After this questionable debut, he would return to writing in Dutch.
 Around 1926, he met Andre Malraux, who had just returned from Indochina and was still unknown as a writer.
 Malraux would dedicate his 1933 novel La Condition humaine (Man's Fate) to Du Perron, to the surprise of French critics.
 In his Antimémoirs (1967), Malraux stated: "He was my best friend."

 Between 1924 and 1928, Du Perron provided at least part of the financial support for a number of short-lived Flemish avant-garde magazines.
 His most notable companion in these adventures was poet Paul van Ostaijen.
 Alpenjagerslied (Song of the Alpine Hunters), one of the last poems Van Ostaijen wrote before his untimely death in 1928, is dedicated to Du Perron.

 Du Perron fathered a child with Simone Sechez, his mother's maid, and married her in 1928.
 Not long after this he met Dutch critic Menno ter Braak.
 In what was perhaps the most fruitful collaboration in the history of modern Dutch literature, Ter Braak and Du Perron founded the literary magazine Forum, which - though it lasted for only four years - to this day exerts its influence as the most important literary voice of the country.